fbpx

 4. Good For Developing Grit

-Doing an 8-rep set with 60 percent of your max is easy, and most people wouldn’t even break a sweat.
+Doing an 8-rep set with 60% of your max is easy, and most people wouldn’t even break a sweat.
 But repeating that 8, 16, 24, or 32 times inside a single session is a huge challenge that shows you where your limits lie.

 Gironda’s 8×8 is excellent for developing grit because you have clear rules to follow, and there is no way to deviate from the plan and make it easier for yourself.
 You must dig deep and find the discipline to keep going, despite your burning muscles and lungs.